 Close to the river it was again full with bushes.
 There were also some strange insects, they looked like fruit flies and there were literally thousands.
 I was completely covered in the critters.
 I was near a suggested camping spot, but it was only 16:00 and it would be hell to camp with the flies.
 The next section would be tough, first I had to cross a large river that came out of an adjacent canyon and ran into the large river with the waterfall.
 Next, I would have to follow the river upstream up a second canyon.
 I didn't see how all that was supposed to happen.
 The area looked like a big pile of loose rocks.

 I considered taking a shortcut using my packraft, but as the river was fast flowing that didn't seem safe.
 Whatever the map was claiming, it was way too dangerous so close to the ravine.
 Half a kilometer further the hill was just as steep but at least covered in moss and bushes rather than loose rocks.
 The chance of slipping was much lower there and if I would fall I would only slide down 1 or 2 meters instead of being dragged into the ravine with a pile of rocks.

 I found a sheep path going up.
 These were 10 cm wide stretches of sand where the wild sheep in the area had walked.
 It was extremely tough to climb uphill in the heat.
 Half an hour later, 250 m higher, and about 500 meter removed from the river I reached the top.
 Along the ravine were some steep sections with grass and bushes, but I couldn't imagine having climbed up that way.

-The next day I would have to descend back to the river and then most of the climbing would be done for the northern loop of my hike.
-I made plans to walk along the river for a while and considered following it by packraft.
-According to the map there were no more waterfalls and the height difference came down to only a 1% decline, so I expected the river to be calm.
+The next day I would have to descend back to the river and then most of the climbing would be over for the northern loop of my hike.
+I planned a route along the river and considered following it by packraft.
+According to the map there were no more waterfalls and the height difference resulted in only a 1% decline, so I expected the river to be calm.
 This day I again didn't see anyone (day nr.
 5).